Why Choose Hand In Hand

 - Constructivist Education: Learning is an active and constructive process.
 Constructivist education emphasizes hands-on involvement, critical thinking, problem-solving, and social collaboration.
 There are many traditional schools using the behavioral model, but very few constructivist models.
 Learn more »

-- Collaborative: We work hand-in-hand with parents, hand-in-hand with Christ, hand-in-hand with children, and the the children work hand-in-hand with each other.
+- Collaborative: We work hand-in-hand with Christ, hand-in-hand with parents, hand-in-hand with children, and the the children work hand-in-hand with each other.
 There are many professional educational program, but very few that emphasize, encourage, and embrace the parent’s role in educating their own child.
 Learn more »

 “Why Montessori” from a Lifetime Educator